 - Turtles require 12 hours of sun a day!

 - Also, do not take your turtle in and out of the tank; it can severely affect its immune system.

 - Keep your turtle away from any other pets that can do harm to it.
 If you look back at the picture of Puppy, you can see some discolored lines on his shell.
 The previous owner's dog got ahold of him.
 Thankfully, all he came out with was a few scratches on his shell.

 - Any sort of wood chips in the habitat is a big no. These can be fatal if eaten and they fuel the growth of fungus and mold.

-- Your turtle should have some sort of a shelter; this can be wood or stone.
+- Your turtle should have some sort of shelter; this can be wood or stone.

 - Many people want to add plant life to the habitat.
 Just be sure, if they're real, that they're not poisonous to your turtle because it will try to eat them.
 Things such as duckweed, water lilies, and water hyacinths are all poisonous.

 - Keep the tank clean.
-Would you want to live in filthy house?
+Would you want to live in a filthy house?

 - As with any other pet, good hygiene is a must.
 If you're going to handle your turtle, wash your hands before and after handling.
 Some turtles do carry salmonella.
 Washing your hands before prevents you from giving anything harmful to your turtle and washing them after prevents him from giving anything to you.